Pallavik24/Pallavik24/README.md

 -🍀Hi, I'm Pallavi kadam
--Student of CS at PCCOE
+-Student of Computer Engineering at PCCOE